 Growth of that kind doesn’t tend to come easy, and there have, of course, been safety controversies, recalls and a few corporate scandals to keep the gossip mill spinning.
 But the Model S has emphatically succeeded, and it is now a bigger-selling car than almost any other full-sized limousine in the world.

-Tesla, being at once a long way from done and ever-keen to talk of its plans, has already told us about the Model 3: a compact saloon that will make Tesla ownership about twice as affordable as it currently is.
-It is due for production later this year.
+Tesla, being at once a long way from done and ever-keen to talk of its plans, already began talking up the Model 3 compact saloon before its first seven-seater had rolled out of the factory.
+That will make Tesla ownership about twice as affordable as it currently is.